Legal Services for the Elderly Hotline: 704-334-0400

 Our services focus on:

-1. Empowering older persons in Mecklenburg County through education and legal representation, thus allowing them to remain self-sufficient, their property unencumbered and their finances protected
+1. Empowering older people in Mecklenburg County through education and legal representation, thus allowing them to remain self-sufficient, their property unencumbered and their finances protected

-2. Preventing and protecting older persons from becoming victims of financial exploitation and abuses such as predatory lending and fraud
+2. Preventing and protecting older people from becoming victims of financial exploitation and abuses such as predatory lending and fraud

-3. Improving quality of life for older persons
+3. Improving quality of life for older people

 - Simple wills, powers of attorney and advance directives